-- (a) "Arbitration institution means any neutral, independent organization, association, agency, board, or commission that initiates, sponsors, or administers arbitration proceedings, or is involved in the appointment of arbitrators. - (b) "Court means a court of competent jurisdiction of this State. - (c) "Notice: Unless otherwise agreed, a person gives notice by taking such steps as may be reasonably required to inform another party in ordinary course whether or not the other party actually knows of it.
-A person receives notice when (1) the contents thereof comes to the person's attention; or (2) it is delivered at the person's place of residence or place of business or at any other place generally considered as the place for receipt of such communications for the person.
+(a) "Arbitration institution means any neutral organization, association,

+1 agency, board, or commission that initiates, sponsors, or administers arbitration 2 proceedings, or is involved in the appointment of arbitrators.
+3 (b) "Court means a court of competent jurisdiction of this State.
+4 (c) "Notice: Unless otherwise agreed, a person gives notice by taking 5 such steps as may be reasonably required to inform another party in ordinary course 6 whether or not the other party actually knows of it.
+A person receives notice when (1) the 7 contents thereof comes to the person's attention; or (2) it is delivered at the person's place for receipt of such communications for the person.